-We can use strategically positioned dental implant posts to support any number of replacement teeth from a single dental crown to full dentures.
+Dental implants can be strategically positioned to support any number of replacement teeth – from a single dental crown to a full denture.
 This versatile solution closely mimics your smile’s natural form and function to ensure complete confidence.
 The number of implants and type of restoration we use will depend in large part on the number and location of missing teeth.
-In most cases, we recommend the following:

 To replace one tooth, we will use a single implant post to support a dental crown.
 This replacement tooth will look, feel, and function just like your healthy, natural smile.

 If you’re missing two or more teeth, we’ll need to use a more advanced tooth replacement prosthetic.
 For two or more consecutive teeth, we can usually restore your smile with an implant-supported fixed bridge.
 A row of prosthetic teeth, called pontics, are fused together.
 Then, the restoration is supported by a dental implant on both ends of the bridge.

 To replace a number of nonconsecutive teeth, we will recommend a partial denture.
 Partials use a gum-colored base material to support numerous replacement teeth.
 The prosthetic is crafted to fit between remaining healthy teeth.
 We strategically position two to four implants to support the partial dentures.

 To replace a full row of teeth, we will usually recommend a denture supported by four to six dental implant posts.
 Full dentures are crafted like partials, using a gum-colored base to support the full row of teeth.